Gold futures up on spot demand

-At the Multi Commodity Exchange, gold for delivery in June contracts traded higher by Rs 9, or 0.03 per cent, to Rs 31,425 per 10 gram, in a business turnover of 7,044 lots.
+On the Multi Commodity Exchange, gold for delivery in June contracts traded higher by Rs 18, or 0.06 percent, to Rs 31,631 per 10 gram in a business turnover of 4,954 lots.

-Gold prices rose 0.03 per cent to Rs 31,425 per 10 gram in futures trade on Wednesday as speculators built up fresh positions in domestic markets.
+Gold prices rose 0.06 percent to Rs 31,631 per 10 gram in futures trade Tuesday as speculators built up fresh positions in domestic markets.

-At the Multi Commodity Exchange, gold for delivery in June contracts traded higher by Rs 9, or 0.03 per cent, to Rs 31,425 per 10 gram, in a business turnover of 7,044 lots.
+On the Multi Commodity Exchange, gold for delivery in June contracts traded higher by Rs 18, or 0.06 percent, to Rs 31,631 per 10 gram in a business turnover of 4,954 lots.

 Analysts said the rise in gold prices was mostly on the back of fresh positions built up by the participants.
 However, a weak trend overseas limited the gains in gold futures.